 No one had ever trod the earth with this kind of competence, this rare form of intelligence.

-And as you know we all will agree, we get frustrated that so many citizens seem to look to government to solve every problem, even the problems government has created, even the problems government's caused.
+And as we all will agree, we get frustrated that so many citizens seem to look to government to solve every problem, even the problems government has created, even the problems government's caused.

-Well we might not like it, but it happens.
+Well, we might not like it, but it happens.

-Because most people expect the gun it's like go back and look at Katrina.
+It's like, go back and look at Katrina.

 What do people get mad at there?